top of page

 Species: Anthophora terminalis

-Anthophora abrupta digger bees are a rare sight in the park.
+Abrupt digger bees are a rare sight in the park.
 So far, they have been observed only in mid-June, when they emerge to feed on wild penstamon that grows along the edges of Pocantico River Trail, close to a stream.
-The picture of a male Anthophora abrupta at right is, so far, the only photograph in this guide that captures a moment in the life of this species of digger bee in the park.
-Appropriately, the picture was taken as the Anthophora abrupta bee zipped by.
+The picture of the male Anthophora abrupta shown here is the only photograph in this guide that captures a moment in the life of a Rockefeller Park Anthophora abrupta.
+Appropriately, the picture was taken as the abrupt digger bee zipped by.
 These are boisterous, active and fast bees.

-Male Anthophora abrupta bees have additional endearing traits.
-In the evening, they like to climb to tops of stems and grass blades, grip them with their jaws, and fall asleep dangling from their jaws.
+Male Anthophora abrupta have additional endearing traits.
+In the evening, they like to climb plant stems and grass blades, grip them near the top with their mandibles, and fall asleep dangling from their jaws.

-Like most other digger bees, Anthophora abrupta bees nest in the earth; they prefer vertical banks rather than level ground.
-Female Anthophora abrupta bees haul mud through the air with their front legs in order to moisten dirt and clay to better dig nests tunnels in the ground.
-When Anthophora abrupta bees are expanding their underground lairs, they pile excavated dirt outside their holes in tall thin stacks called tumuli that look like makeshift chimneys.
+Like most other digger bees, Anthophora abrupta nest in the earth; they prefer vertical banks rather than level ground.
+Female Anthophora abrupta haul mud through the air with their front legs, used to moisten dirt and clay when digging nest tunnels in the ground.
+When Anthophora abrupta are expanding their underground lairs, they pile excavated dirt outside their holes in tall thin stacks called tumuli that look like makeshift chimneys.

 Anthophora abrupta have been documented pollinating a fairly wide range of plants.
 They are partial to roses, inkberry, azaleas, staghorn sumac, purple milkweed, delphinium and jewelweed.
 In agricultural areas, these bees pollinate asparagus, tomatoes, caneberries and cranberries.

-Identification information: Anthophora abrupta digger bees are round-bodied, robust and yellow-and-black; because of these traits, they are they are sometimes mistaken for bumble bees.
+Identification information: Anthophora abrupta are round-bodied, robust bees covered with golden and black hairs.
+Because of these traits, they are they are sometimes mistaken for bumble bees.
 Bumble bees, however, never appear with the combination black head / pale thorax / black abdomen.
-This is the pattern characterizing these digger bees: the heads and abdomens of Anthophora abrupta bees are dark brown or black, and their thoraxes are covered with pale-gold hairs.
+This is the pattern characterizing Anthophora abrupta: the heads and abdomens of Anthophora abrupta bees are dark brown or black and partly-covered with black hairs; and their thoraxes are covered with pale-gold hairs.
 Their legs sport shaggy black hair.

-Anthophora abrupta digger bees lack narrow white bands on their abdomens – a trait that helps distinguish them fairly easily from the Abrupta terminalis digger bees shown above in this guide.
-Anthophora abrupta bees are also quite hefty for New York digger bees – both males females run as large as 3/5” in length.
+Anthophora abrupta lack narrow white bands on their abdomens – a trait that helps distinguish them fairly easily from the Abrupta terminalis shown above in this guide.
+Anthophora abrupta are also quite hefty for New York digger bees – both males females run as large as 3/5” in length.
 Males can be slightly smaller than females.

-As noted above in the entry on Anthophora terminalis bees, male digger bees found in New York tend to have yellow masks – that is, the clypeuses and labrums (face parts above the bees’ jaws) are predominantly yellow.
+As noted above in the entry on Anthophora terminalis, male digger bees found in New York tend to have yellow masks – that is, the clypei and labrums (face parts above and between the mandibles) are predominantly yellow.
 Masks vary from species to species.
-Anthophora abrupta bees additionally have yellow markings on their jaws and scapes (lowest antennae segments), a trait that distinguishes them from Anthophora terminalis bees.
-Although not apparent in the photograph here, Anthophora abrupta males also have a distinctive mustache of hair just above their jaws.
-Female bees have black faces; they also have “roman noses” or concave profiles.
+Anthophora abrupta additionally have yellow markings on their jaws and scapes (lowest antennae segments), a trait that distinguishes them from Anthophora terminalis.
+Although not apparent in the photograph here, Anthophora abrupta males also have a distinctive mustache of hair just above their jmandibles.
+Female abrupt digger bees have black faces; they also have “roman noses,” or concave profiles.

 TAXONOMY - Anthophora abrupta Digger Bees